-The recent press release by the UK’s Royal College of Physicians about the new guidelines on the diagnosis and management of primary hypothyroidism hit the web with a resounding, stiff-necked thud.
+2009 was a nauseating year for informed UK thyroid patients.
+UK’s Royal College of Physicians came out with a press release about the new guidelines on the diagnosis and management of primary hypothyroidism.
+And it hit the web with a resounding, stiff-necked **THUD**.

-p.s.
-In the 1600’s, Galileo was the first most prolific voice to proclaim that the earth revolved around the sun (Armour), in contrast to the firmly held position that the sun revolved around the earth (Thyroxine).
+In the 1600’s, Galileo was the first most prolific voice to proclaim that the earth revolved around the sun (Natural Desiccated thyroid), in contrast to the firmly held position that the sun revolved around the earth (Thyroxine).
 He was denounced as being dangerous and heretical.
-But over time, the truth won out. :)
+Looks as if the UK Royal College of Physicians has a 17th Century mindset….

 Are you from the UK?
 Tell us what you think.